engstrand-config/home-service-dwl-guile/README.md

     ; Or extend the default environment variables:
     ; (environment-variables (cons `(("var" . "value")) %base-environment-variables))

+    ; A list of gexps to be executed after starting dwl-guile.
+    ; This is the equivalent of specifying a script to the '-s' flag of dwl.
+    ; The gexp's will be executed in the same order as in the list.
+    ;
+    ; You can find the generated script in: @file{$HOME/.config/dwl-guile/startup.scm}.
+    (startup-commands
+      (list
+        #~(system* ...)))

     ; Create a custom configuration for dwl.
     (config
       (dwl-config ...))))